Luis Robert Player Props: White Sox vs. Guardians

 Luis Robert At The Plate

+- Robert has 104 hits to go with a slugging percentage of .553, both of which are tops among Chicago hitters this season.

-- Among the qualified batters, he ranks 45th in batting average, while his on-base percentage ranks 89th and he is eighth in slugging.
+- Among the qualified hitters in MLB action, he ranks 50th in batting average, 89th in on-base percentage, and eighth in slugging.

-- In 26.0% of his games this season, he has homered, and 6.6% of his trips to the dish.
+- In 25.7% of his games this year, he has hit a long ball, and 6.6% of his trips to the dish.

-- Robert has an RBI in 37 of 100 games this season, with multiple RBI in 14 of them.
+- Robert has an RBI in 37 of 101 games this year, with multiple RBI in 14 of them.
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.